 Kool-Aid® Playdough

-1 package unsweetened Kool-Aid®
+1 cup flour1 package unsweetened Kool-Aid®

 1/4 cup salt